stochasticHydroTools/SlenderBody/README.md

 ```
 python3 ThreeShearedFibs.py
 ```
-will run the example in Section 5.1.2 of the paper.
+will run the example in Section 5.1.2 of [1]

 # Parallelization
 There are three portions of our code that are parallelized.
 We first note that the number of OpenMP threads